thinh-vu/FinancialModelingPrep/docs/docs/functions_reference.md

-# Function references
+# Function References

 Before we dig deeper, let's assign the FMP API key to a variable named `token`.
 This name will be referenced in the following examples.
-Please refer to the [Pricing Page](https://site.financialmodelingprep.com/developer/docs/pricing) for more information about the different plans.
+Please refer to the [Pricing Page](https://intelligence.financialmodelingprep.com/pricing-plans?couponCode=thinhvu&utm_source=github&utm_medium=thinhvu_repos&utm_campaign=thinhvu) for more information about the different plans.

 ## Stock List